ppedrosa88/calendar-backend/README.md

 # API Endpoints Documentation

-Below are the API endpoints along with their HTTP methods and corresponding routes for the "10-calendar-backend" application:
+Below are the API endpoints along with their HTTP methods and corresponding routes for the "calendar-backend" application:

 **Create User (POST):**
 - Route: `localhost:4000/api/auth/new`